Mapping a City's Flow Using #UberData

-A few months ago I showed you a map of San Francisco’s neighborhood networks showing how the city “flows”, and how people move from one part to another.
+A few months ago we showed you a map of San Francisco’s neighborhood networks showing how the city “flows”, and how people move from one part to another.

-In this update I’ve done the same visualization for nine of our US cities:
+In this #UberData update we’ve done the same visualization for 9 major US cities:

 - New York

 Just a reminder of how this works: here is San Francisco’s network visualizing the probability that a ride starts in one neighborhood and ends in another:

 The neighborhoods are outlined in grey and at the centroid of each neighborhood is a circle, the size of which represents the proportion of rides that flow out of that neighborhood.
 The circles are colored according to which statistically-identified subnetwork they belong.
 Every neighborhood that sends a ride in has a line of the same color as the source neighborhood connecting it to its destination.
 The weight of each line represents the proportion of rides that go from the source neighborhood to its target.
 (Technically speaking this is a weighted digraph.)

 In this case, as with before, most of the action is going on between neighborhoods in a radius around downtown San Francisco.
 What about the other cities?